Post Box Walks

 The 21 Post Box Walks

 Walking on St. Helena is different, challenging and can be hazardous.
 Many of the walks are on steep narrow coastal tracks with loose surfaces.
-Our walks on island are rated out of ten for their effort and terrain, being 1 = easy and 10 = difficult.

 A mobile phone would also be ideal to carry as a mobile signal can be accessible on some of the walks.